Yinteger/vscode-aem-sync/README.md

 ## Supported features

 ### File change syncing
-AEM-Sync will look for and detect jcr_root folders, and begin watching all the folders and files in them for changes using fs.watch.
+AEM Sync will look for and detect jcr_root folders, and begin watching all the folders and files in them for changes using fs.watch.
 When a change is detected,  it will build an AEM Package and upload it to your AEM Server via a Restful API.
 You will notice a sync.zip package in your Package Manager, which will always contain the latest sync changes.
 There will only ever be one sync.zip file, and it's safe to delete.

 ### Sync output log